HazyResearch/deepdive/doc/doc/basics/writing.md

 # Writing a new DeepDive application

 This document describes how to create a new application that uses DeepDive to analyze data.

 This task is composed by a number of steps:

-0 - Creating the application skeleton
+1. Creating the application skeleton
-1 - Configuring the database connection
+2. Configuring the database connection
-2 - Importing the data
+3. Importing the data
-3 - Writing extractors
+4. Writing extractors
-4 - Writing the inference schema
+5. Writing the inference schema
-5 - Writing inference rules
+6. Writing inference rules
-6 - Testing
+7. Testing

-### 0 - Creating the application skeleton
+### 1 - Creating the application skeleton

 We start by creating a new folder `app/testapp` in the `deepdive` directory.
-All files for our application will resides in this directory.
+All files for our application will reside in this directory.

 ```bash
 mkdir -p app/testapp